-Figure 8-3 shows the average Tier I REC price by jurisdiction from January 1, 2009, through September 30, 2022.
+Figure 8-3 shows the average Tier I REC price by jurisdiction from January 1, 2009, through December 31, 2022.
 Tier I REC prices are lower than SREC prices.
-For example, the average SREC price during the first nine months of 2022 in Washington, DC was \$414.42 and the average Tier I price during the first nine months of 2022 in Washington, DC was \$9.01.
+For example, the average SREC price for 2022 in Washington, DC was \$412.94 and the average Tier I price for 2022 in Washington, DC was \$9.07.

-Figure 8-3 Average Tier I REC price by jurisdiction: 2009 through September 2022
+Figure 8-3 Average Tier I REC price by jurisdiction: 2009 through December 2022

 Figure 8-4 and Table 8-16 show the fulfillment of Tier I equivalent RPS requirement for 2016 through 2021 by state and by import and internal RECs and by carbon producing and noncarbon producing RECs.
-Depending on the state, the RPS requirement can be fulfilled by wind, solar, hydro ("Noncarbon REC") or with landfill gas, captured methane, wood, black liquor, and other fuels. ("Carbon Producing REC").
+203 Depending on the state, the RPS requirement can be fulfilled by wind, solar, hydro ("Noncarbon REC") or with landfill gas, captured methane, wood, black liquor, and other fuels. ("Carbon Producing REC").
 States' Tier I requirements are not all carbon free.
 The Illinois RPS, beginning in 2019, is fulfilled by noncarbon RECs, but all other state Tier I equivalent RPS requirements allow carbon producing RECs to fulfill the RPS requirements.
 Figure 8-4 shows the use of imported and local carbon producing RECs and imported and local noncarbon RECs by state to meet the RPS requirements.
 Table 8-16 shows the percent of imported and local carbon producing RECs and imported and local noncarbon RECs by state used to meet the RPS requirements.
-For example, Virginia imported 80 percent of the RECs used to satisfy the RPS in 2021, its first year with a mandatory RPS, and 80.7 percent of the Virginia's 2021 RECs were carbon free.
-Ohio met its RPS target using 85.9 percent imported RECs, and 14.1 percent State RECs for the 2021 compliance year.
-Ohio met its RPS target using 74.9 percent noncarbon producing RECs, and 25.1 percent carbon producing RECs for the 2021 compliance year.
-Illinois met its RPS target using 19.0 percent imported RECs, and 81.0 percent State RECs for the 2021 compliance year.
-Illinois met its RPS target using 100.0 percent noncarbon producing RECs for the 2019, 2020 and 2021 compliance years.
+For example, Virginia imported 80.2 percent of the RECs used to satisfy the RPS in 2021, its first year with a mandatory RPS, and 80.7 percent of the Virginia's 2021 RECs were carbon free.
+Ohio met its RPS target using